Wi-Fi 7: Everything You Need to Know

 The simple fact is that today’s world couldn’t operate without wireless connectivity, and neither can tomorrow’s.

-But in this instance, tomorrow is #NationalDayOfUnplugging, celebrating all things switching off, and given we’re all about tech – specifically wireless networks – we thought we’d ask the team how they’d feel about a life offline.
+But in this instance, today is #NationalDayOfUnplugging, celebrating all things switching off, and given we’re all about tech – specifically wireless networks – we thought we’d ask the team how they’d feel about a life offline.

 So, just how does Redway Networks feel about a world with all its access points unplugged?